yehwankim23/winmove/README.md

 # WinMove

-Program that resizes and moves windows to predefined sizes and positions
+Windows program that resizes and moves windows to predefined sizes and positions

 ## Installation